 The do-it-yourself approach can be an effective way to trim costs, but a project of this magnitude is better handled by professionals.
 Given how many trades are required for a typical bathroom remodel—plumbers, electricians, tile setters, cabinet installers, and more—you need an experienced and trusted general contractor to manage operations.

 If your bathroom remodel includes removing the old floor and installing a new one, use the opportunity to think about installing a radiant heating flooring system.
-Radiant heat provides warmth from the floor up through the room without cold spots and it can be used with any kind of flooring.
-Not only will it keep your feet warm and cozy, it can also be a great feature to distinguish your home from others when you decide to sell it.
+Radiant heat provides warmth from the floor up through the room without cold spots, and it can be used with any kind of flooring.
+Not only will it keep your feet warm and cozy, but it can also be a great feature to distinguish your home from others when you decide to sell it.